yukiK1999/introtodeeplearning/notes/lec1.md

 Too high, overshooting and diverge

 ## How to find the perfect learning rate:
-# Constant learning rate, binray search, test and try
-# Adaptive learning rates: increase or decrease while training
+Constant learning rate, binray search, test and try Adaptive learning rates: increase or decrease while training
 	SGD / not adaptive
 	Adam, Adadelta, Adagrad, RMSProp / adaptive

 ## batching
-1: Too noisy
+size of 1: Too noisy
 Entire dataset: computationally expensive
 Middle Ground: mini batch
 	Advantage: Faster, More accurate estimation of gradient, Smoother convergence, allow for larger learning rates because you can trust the steps with less noises.
 Parrallel computings with batches